oci-landing-zones/terraform-oci-modules-iam/policies/README.md

 Tenancy level policies (policies attached to Root compartment) for OCI service principals are generated based on *oci_services* attribute within *tenancy_level_settings* attribute.
 Policies can be enabled for all services at once or on a per service basis.
 The following attributes of *oci_services* control the behavior:

-- **enable_all_policies**: when set to true, policies are enabled for all services, except Object Storage.
+- **enable_all_policies**: when set to true, policies are enabled for all services.
 Default is false.
 - **enable_scanning_policies**: when set to true, policies are enabled for VSS service.
 Default is false.
 - **enable_cloud_guard_policies**: when set to true, policies are enabled for Cloud Guard service.
 - **enable_os_management_policies**: when set to true, policies are enabled for OS Management service.
 Default is false.